q-cardIA/qcardia-models/README.md

 ### Getting started
-While it is recommended to use a confgiuration file to initialize models, models can be initialized as shown below:
+While it is recommended to use a configuration file to initialize models, models can be initialized as shown below:

 ```python
 from qcardia_models.models import EncoderMLP2d, UNet2d